-Register for the 2016 4-H/MMPA Milk Marketing Tour by May 27
+Register for the 2018 4-H/MMPA Milk Marketing Tour by May 25

-Learn about milk marketing, co-operatives and a different side of dairy through the 4-H/Michigan Milk Producers Association Milk Marketing Tour held June 15-16.
+Learn about milk marketing, co-operatives and a different side of dairy through the 4-H/Michigan Milk Producers Association Milk Marketing Tour held June 27-28.

 Past tour participants speak to the value and knowledge gained from this experience.
-Lance Frahm of Saginaw County, a 2014 participant and youth co-chair of the 2015 tour Lance Frahm of Saginaw County echoes these comments, saying, “The 4-H/MMPA Milk Marketing Tour gave me the opportunity to learn about the processing, marketing and selling of products after they leave the farm, giving me a more thorough understanding of the dairy industry as a whole.”
+Lance Frahm of Saginaw County, a 2014 participant and youth co-chair of the 2015 tour, said, “The 4-H/MMPA Milk Marketing Tour gave me the opportunity to learn about the processing, marketing and selling of products after they leave the farm, giving me a more thorough understanding of the dairy industry as a whole.”

-Click on the following link to download the 2016 4-H/MMPA Tour registration form.
+Click on the following link to download the 2018 4-H/MMPA Tour registration form.

 Michigan State University Extension and the Michigan 4-H Youth Development program help to create a community excited about STEM (Science, Technology, Engineering, and Mathematics).
 4-H STEM programming seeks to increase science literacy, introducing youth to the experiential learning process that helps them to build problem-solving, critical-thinking and decision-making skills.
 Youth who participate in 4-H STEM content are better equipped with critical life skills necessary for future success.